Are you considering majoring or minoring in chemistry?

 - Degree Planner for the Minor in Biochemistry

 A full description of each course can be found in the Brooklyn College Bulletin.
-After reviewing the information, please see the current undergraduate adviser, to declare your major.
+After reviewing the information, please see the undergraduate adviser below to declare your major.

-If you are a transfer student and need to have credits evaluated, please bring a copy of your transcript, the description of the course(s) you wish to have evaluated, and the Brooklyn College Office of the Registrar's Transfer Evaluation Credit form to Professor Maria Contel, the undergraduate adviser for evaluation.
+If you are a transfer student and need to have credits evaluated, please bring a copy of your transcript, the description of the course(s) you wish to have evaluated, and the Brooklyn College Office of the Registrar's Transfer Evaluation Credit form to the undergraduate adviser (see below) for evaluation.